 How easy it is to upgrade?

-The short answer to this is … you can’t!
+The short answer to this is … It isn’t!

 The CPU, Memory and the SSD are soldered directly to the main logic board.